LucasJMO/E6Plus/classes/Psionic/Soulknife.md

 A soulknife can dual wield a mind blade and a normal weapon, however a mind blade cannot be treated as an off-hand weapon.

-At 5th mind blades manifested by the soulknife gain a +1 enhancement bonus to attack and damage rolls.
+At 5th level, mind blades manifested by the soulknife gain a +1 enhancement bonus to attack and damage rolls.

 **Martial Weapon Proficiency**: A soulknife gains Martial Weapon Proficiency as a bonus feat, she may select any weapon for this feat.
 The benefits from this feat apply to manifested mind weapons of the appropriate type.